josephsnyder/doc-test/SetupTestingEnvironment.rst

 Functional Testing of the CPRS GUI
 ----------------------------------

-The most recent commit to the OSEHRA Automated Testing repository introduced the ability to use an open-source tool called Sikuli to test the CPRS and Vitals Manager interface.
+The most recent commit to the VistA repository introduced the ability to use an open-source tool called Sikuli to test the CPRS and Vitals Manager interface.
 Sikuli is a cross-platform GUI testing system which uses OpenCV and Jython, a combination of Java and Python, to match a script of supplied screenshots and act upon them.
 Due to the limitations of CPRS, this tool will only be utilzed on Windows environments, but it will work on any platform.
 The Functional Testing consists of two parts: The PostImportSetupScript and the Sikuli folder.
 The PostImportSetupScript is a python file, designed to be run right after import from the OSEHRA repository,which connects to the VistA system and sets up an institution for testing.
 This includes setting up a demonstration domain, setting the correct box:volume pairs, and adding other laboratory tests and data.
 The script will also add a sample patient, doctor and nurse, with their necessary security keys.
 After the PostImportSetupScript is run, the Sikuli test starts and will look to click on icons on the user's desktop to start both programs.
 The scripts also cause VistA to expect to interact with certain versions of each of the software.
 Those versions are available for download from here.
 The instructions for setting up the short cuts are on the download site.

 When running the CMake GUI, the option to use the CPRS Functional Testing is called SIK_SYSTEM_TESTING